dwatrous/cf-service-broker-python/README.md

 ```

 ## Deployed
-Using the stackato or helion cli, the script can be deployed.
+The service broker script can be deployed using the stackato command line client.
 The snippet below shows what that looks like.

+Stackato supports Python 3.3 (at least it did when I wrote this).
+Before pushing to stackato, update the **runtime.txt** to have "python-3.3"

 ```
 C:\Users\watrous\Documents\GitHub\cf-service-broker-python>stackato push